JadeMin/aterbot/README.md

 > #### Q2: How to fix `unsupported/unknown protocol version: ###, update minecraft-data`?
 <details><summary>A2:</summary>

-This project is using the mineflayer module and it may not supported on your Minecraft server version **yet**.
+This project is using the mineflayer module and it may not supported on your server version **yet**.
 I'm trying to periodically check for updates so please be patient.
 </details>